Frisch's: Branding and advertising

 So stop and enjoy a big Big Boy.

-Cincinnati Reds
+Relationship with the Cincinnati Reds

-For several decades, Frisch's has had a business relationship with the Cincinnati Reds baseball organization.
+Frisch's has had a long-running business relationship with the Cincinnati Reds.
 From 1983 to 1998, Frisch's was a part owner of the ball club as a silent partner to majority owner Marge Schott, including during the team's World Series win in 1990.

 Two Frisch's Big Boy concession stands opened in 2013 at Cincinnati's Great American Ball Park.
-An East Coast Big Boy statue repainted with a Cincinnati Reds uniform was placed near one stand, and in March 2017, the first of the redesigned Frisch's statues, likewise in Reds uniform, was added.
+An East Coast Big Boy statue repainted in a Cincinnati Reds uniform was placed near one stand, and in March 2017, the first of the redesigned Frisch's statues, likewise in Reds uniform, was added.

-Early history

-Before Big Boy

-In 1905, Samuel Frisch opened the Frisch Cafe in Cincinnati, Ohio.
-Five years later he closed the café and moved to the Norwood suburb of Cincinnati soon opening another café there.
-Success brought a new building in 1915 for the restaurant then known as Frisch's Stag Lunch.
-When the elder Frisch died in 1923, three of his sons, David, Reuben and Irving, continued operating the cafe; twenty-year-old Dave took his father's lead role.

-In 1932, Dave Frisch sold his interest in Stag Lunch and opened his own Frisch's Café.
-Frisch's Café was a success and in 1938 a second location opened, this one across from the Stag Lunch in Norwood.
-However, Frisch could not meet expenses of the Norwood restaurant and, facing bankruptcy, both cafés closed in 1938.
-Fred Cornuelle, a local businessman counseled Frisch and provided money for a new restaurant.
-In 1939 the Mainliner opened on Wooster Pike in Fairfax, Ohio.
-Cincinnati's first year-round drive-in restaurant, it was named after a passenger airplane that flew into nearby Lunken Airport.
-By 1944 a second Frisch's restaurant opened, designed to resemble George Washington's Mount Vernon home.